epfl-lara/stainless/options.rst

 Additional top-level options
 ----------------------------

-These options are available by all Leon components:
+These options are available to all Leon components:

 * ``--debug=d1,d2,...``